-The European elections in Poland will most likely be held on 26 May 2019.
+The European elections in Poland will be held on 26 May 2019.
 Anyone aged 18 or over can cast a vote.
 It’s also possible to vote abroad if certain conditions are met.

-If you intend to vote in the polling station where you live, you do not have to register to vote.
+If you intend to vote in the polling station where you live permanently, you do not have to register to vote.

 Only voters who have a certificate of disability, attesting to a significant or moderate level of disability, are entitled to vote by post (and only then in the case of electoral wards in Poland).

 The intention to vote by mail a disabled voter reports to the electoral commissioner by the 15th day before the election day.
 The notification may be made orally, in writing, by telegraph, fax or electronically.
 The notification should contain:

 The notification should be accompanied by a copy of the current disability certificate.
 In the notification, a disabled voter may request to add to the electoral package a Braille overlay for a voting card.

 The disabled voter who submitted the intention to vote by mail will receive an electoral package, not later than seven days before election day.
 After filling in the voting card, the voter puts it in the voting envelope, seals it and then puts the envelope in the return envelope.
 The voter should also attach a signed statement about the personal and secret vote received in the electoral package.
 The voter sends the complete electoral package to the appropriate polling station.